Welcome everybody to the Reception section of the website.

 Water bottles and snacks

 Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
-Please label bottles and take them home to wash each day.
+Please label bottles and take them home to wash at home time.
 Juice is not allowed in school to promote good oral health.

 Children do not need to bring in a snack as they are provided throughout the day.
 Breadsticks and milk can be ordered at the start of each half-term, please speak to the school office about this.